Mikasuru/InternalRaid/README.md

 (⭐) - Support the user token
 (🗨️) - DM to all user in discord server
-(⚠️) - Panic mode (Like make the server owner panic) (🎮) - Slash command or maybe control the bot via console
+(⚠️) - Panic mode (Like make the server owner panic)
 ```

 # Features